 Since 2002, Fergus O’Byrne and the Newfoundland and Labrador Folk Arts Society have been working to encourage a love of traditional music in young people through the Young Folk at the Hall.
 Young Folk is a workshop-based program offering guidance and education, as well as a performance opportunity for youth between the ages of seven and 18.

-Each year we register about 50 young artists.
-Musicians are grouped into bands, and each band is mentored by an adult musician.
+Each year we register about 50 young artists who are are grouped into bands, and each band is mentored by older musicians and veterans of the program.
 Our young bands get about six hours of mentoring over two days to establish a common repertoire, arrange tunes, decide on a band name and have photos taken.
-After all that, we gather for the big show and the new bands perform the material for a near-full-house audience at the LSPU Hall!
+After all that, we gather for the big show and the new bands perform the material for a live audience.